A. Acai bowls

 Get your all-day brunch fix at The Breakfast Club or around the clock at 24-hour Duck and Waffle, both contenders for the best brunch in London.
 Try Dishoom’s Indian-spiced scrambled eggs or chilli-cheese toast, or keep dancing at Bunga Bunga’s legendary brunch parties.

 C. Craft beer

 Drop by a local brewery tap room: try Beavertown, Five Points or Brixton Brewery (check opening times before you travel).
-Grab a pizza and a pint at Crate, visit Meantime’s tasting rooms or take a traditional brewery tour at Fuller’s.
+Grab a pizza and a pint at Crate, visit Meantime’s tasting rooms, enjoy a craft beer tour around the city or take a traditional brewery tour at Fuller’s.

 D. Disco brunch

 Get down and boogie with bottomless cocktails and a dancingly decadent two-course Disco Brunch.

 E. Egg waffles

 Dive into one of Bubblewrap Waffle’s delicious egg bubble-waffles, filled with all manner of delicious treats, and see why the Hong Kong street food is all over Instagram.

 Get your finger-licking fix at London’s best fried-chicken shops.
 Try Bill or Beak for Szechuan fried-chicken burgers, Other Side Fried for honey butter, or Chick ‘n’ Sours for four kinds of disco wings.
 Vegetarians might prefer Mr Falafel, claimed by some to be London’s best.

 Blend your own botanical masterpiece and learn about the London gin scene at The Ginstitute, one of London’s top gin-making experiences.
 Alternatively, enjoy fabulous food alongside gin-related stories at one of its immersive dinners.